marijnh/Eloquent-JavaScript/04_data.md

 Numbers, Booleans, and strings are the atoms that ((data)) structures are built from.
-Many types of information require more than one atom, though. _Objects_ allow us to group values—including other objects—together to build more complex structures.
+Many types of information require more than one atom, though. _Objects_ allow us to group values—including other objects—to build more complex structures.

 The programs we have built so far have been limited by the fact that they were operating only on simple data types.
 This chapter will